itsupera/audiobook_alignment/README.md

 The only difference is that it is using fragments from an XHTML as the sentences to align.
 I had to add those fragment ids to the XHTML, as the original files did not have them.

+Note: if you get `RuntimeError: Both the C extension and the pure Python code failed.
+(Wrong arguments?
+Input too big?)`, it could happen because you did not setup your AWS credentials.

 Julius / pyjuliusalign
 -----------------------